Cistus Plant Care: Tips On Growing The Rockrose

 Rockrose is considered safe.

-In areas where the plant is winter hardy, some species (especially Cistus ladanifer or Gum Rockrose) may be considered invasive, according to this Invasive Weed Field Guide from the US Parks Service.
+In colder climates where the plant is winter hardy, some species (especially Cistus ladanifer or Gum Rockrose) may be considered invasive, according to this Invasive Weed Field Guide from the US Parks Service.

 Suggested Cistus Plant Uses

-Rockrose is a good choice for a seaside garden as it can tolerate salt spray and cold, windy conditions.
+Rockrose is a good selection for a garden in coastal areas as it can tolerate salt spray, strong winds, and cold, windy conditions.

 Rockroses are a good choice for adding a ground cover to dry, gravelly banks.

-As the name implies, they make an excellent addition to any rock garden.
+As the name implies, they make an excellent addition to all types of rock gardens.

 If you live in an area where Manzanita trees grow naturally, Rockrose makes a nice understory.